rytilahti-juuso/ChatGPT-Long-Text-Translator/README.md

 ## Translating text in latex format
 ChatGPT can keep the correct syntax of latex while translating text.
 Please use GPT-4 as the model for this.

-Important note: If the translated text compiles without errors, but the pdf preview is missing some part of the text, check that there has not appeared additional `\end{document}`.
+Important note: If the translated text compiles without errors, but the pdf preview is missing some part of the text, check that there has not appeared additional `\end{document}` in the file.

 ## Translating and localizing study materials